FreshPorts/host-init/README.md

         # This will configure cert-puller.conf, run `cert-puller -s` to get
         # the sudo permissions, and run `cert-puller`
+        # The anvil configuration should be done by Ansible re: roles/freshports-configuration-website/tasks/main.yml
+        #
         sudo ./06-install-local-files.sh

 1. With the certs downloaded and installed, we can do the final configurations.